Who are you?

 What are your least-favourite countries?

-Hm.
-Perhaps Laos and Algeria.
-The first is extremely slow-paced and way too apathetic for our tastes; the second was quite violent and actually deeply depressing when we visited (to be fair, that was quite a while ago, so things probably have changed).
+Hmmm… Perhaps Laos and Algeria?
+The first is extremely slow-paced and way too apathetic for our tastes; the second was quite violent and actually deeply depressing when we visited (to be fair, that was in 1991, so quite a while ago: things have probably changed).

 What is the single best site you've so far visited?